 This is it.
 Scientists have issued their final warning about climate change.
 We’ve been told again and again but we just won’t behave.
-For too long we’ve been the naughty kids at the back of the class, ruining it for everyone else.
-If we don’t adapt now we’ll be plunged into a fiery apocalypse, or worse, expelled!
+For too long we’ve been the naughty kids at the back of the class, ruining it for everyone else, and if we don’t adapt now we’ll be demoted to the bottom set of existence.
+Or worse, expelled!

 So what can we as individuals do about this ginormous, terrifying, complicated problem?

 People often default to discussing mystical technologies like carbon capture, fusion power and giant space mirrors.
 They say, “No need to worry about this climate thingy.
 Carry on as normal, the techies will solve it soon.”

 Frustratingly, very real solutions have been around for ages.
 They work and have stood the test of time, with no need for technological wizardry.

 Here’s an easy guide to saving the world and looking good doing it: